 High-Five entered the Oxford English Dictionary only in 1980.
-The first two filmed occurrences are Dusty Baker and Glenn Burke of the Los Angeles Dodgers professional baseball team on October 2, 1977, and Wiley Brown and Derek Smith of the Louisville Cardinals men’s college basketball team during the 1978–1979 season
+The first two televised occurrences are Dusty Baker and Glenn Burke of the Los Angeles Dodgers professional baseball team on October 2, 1977, and Wiley Brown and Derek Smith of the Louisville Cardinals men’s college basketball team during the 1978–1979 season

 Even though we will probably never know the true origin of the high-five, historians agree that the famous gesture is a upright version of the low five.